Sharp Eyes Save Lives

 This may have felt far from riveting but this being ‘Blue Lights,’ it wasn’t long before we were plunged into some high octane action.

-In Belfast, Katherine Devlin’s PC Annie Conlon Frank Blake’s PC Shane Bradley were flying through the streets of the loyalist Mount Eden estate in their squad car amid reports of a house on fire.
+In Belfast, Katherine Devlin’s PC Annie Conlon and Frank Blake’s PC Shane Bradley were flying through the streets of the loyalist Mount Eden estate in their squad car amid reports of a house on fire.

 With the fire service not on the ground, both officers decided to rescue those inside instead and they quickly found a mother and son huddled together in an upstairs bedroom as the flames engulfed their petrol bombed home.